-In Figure 3 the electrodes are positioned 1 mm downstream from the T-junction.
+In Figure 3 the electrodes are positioned 1 mm away in the downstream from the T-junction.
 The figure shows that the contact angle of the oil-water interface changes as it enters the applied field.
 The images also show some unique interfacial morphologies as the plug enters the electric field.
 The images show that (a) water plug approaching the electrode, (b) flattening of plug nose as it enters the field, (c) the rear of the plug enters the field, and (d) the rear plug also flattens while the plug nose departs.

-Conclusions:

-This study reveals the EHD can indeed influence the flow morphologies in the microscale multiphase flow, which holds the promise of a wide variety of applications in MEMS/NEMS technology, micro-mixing, μ TAS or lab-on-a-chip devices, sea water desalination, chemical and biological applications.
+Conclusions: This study reveals the EHD can indeed influence in changing the flow morphologies in the microscale multiphase flow, which holds the promise of a wide variety of applications in MEMS/NEMS technology, micro-mixing, μ TAS or Lab on a chip devices, sea water desalination, chemical and biological applications.